GeertRoks/HardwareAnalyzer/doc/LOG.md

 May 18th:
   - Build the ADC for the Raspberry Pi.
   - I noticed that the sound through the Pi is very muffled.
-So I started I started calculating the RC filters at the output stage.
-I changed the capacitors and that had some improvement, but the sound still  dropped off at 5 KHz.
+So I started I started calculating the RC filters at the output stage.`TODO: Add info about how I measured the output` I changed the capacitors and that had some improvement, but the sound still  dropped off at 5 KHz.
 So I think I'll have to change the input capacitors as well.

 May 22nd:
   - Tried changing the input capacitors, but it also hadn't much of an effect.
 It keeps dropping off at 5 KHz.
 I looked at the [site of Electrosmash](https://www.electrosmash.com/forum/pedal-pi/206-pedal-pi-circuit-analysis) and found that they did that intensionaly, because of harmonics casued by the pwm signal.